rich-murphey/gnu-graphics/README.md

 For comparison sake, you might wish to distinguish the data in one set from another either by using different symbols at each point or by distinguishing the type of line draw.
-You can do this by preceeding each file name with options affecting the synbol or line style used to plot that data.
+You can do this by preceding each file name with options affecting the symbol or line style used to plot that data.

 ```text